NuLink-network/docs/product/worker_running.md

 ```
 Replace the following values with your own value:
 - `</path/to/host/machine/directory>` - The host directory you create when install.
-- `<ETH KEYSTORE URI>` - The path to store the keystore of the Worker account in container.
+- `<ETH KEYSTORE URI>` - The path to the keystore file of the Worker account.
 - `<NULINK PROVIDER URI>` - The URI of a local or hosted node where the Horus network launched.
 - `<NULINK NETWORK NAME>` - The name of the network where  the Horus network launched.
 - `<PAYMENT PROVIDER URI>` - The URI of a local or hosted node where payment goes.